mseitzer/pattern-spotting/README.md

-# Historic Image Retrieval using Deep Learned Features
+# Historic Image Retrieval using Deep Features

 This repository contains the implementation of an image retrieval system.
 The project was implemented using Python, Tensorflow and Keras.